awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ssh.md

 Are you sure you want to continue connecting (yes/no)?
 ```

-Make sure the fingerprint and public key for AWS CodeCommit connections match those documented in the SSH setup topics before you continue with the connection\.
+Make sure the fingerprint and public key for CodeCommit connections match those documented in the SSH setup topics before you continue with the connection\.

-**Public fingerprints for AWS CodeCommit**
+**Public fingerprints for CodeCommit**

 | Server | Cryptographic hash type | Fingerprint |
 | --- | --- | --- |